-If you asked a roomful of strangers which dog breed has the strongest bite, how many do you think would say, Pit Bull?
+If you asked a roomful of strangers which dog breed has the strongest bite, how many would you think would say Pit Bull?

 “It can lock its jaws like a steel trap and must have the highest bite force of any dog,” says the voice of public opinion.
 Would it surprise you to learn that a Pit Bull cannot even bite as hard as a German Shepherd?

 What Is the Bite Force on a Cane Corso?

 Can you believe that the bite force of a Cane Corso is almost three times that of a Pit Bull?
 At over 700 PSI, the Cane Corso bite force is among the top three in the canine world.
 The Corso’s combination of skull size and jaw structure gives it tremendous power and grip in its bite.

 We briefly discuss the science behind jaw strength estimates and measurements.
 We then delve into the strongest bites in animals of the world for comparison and perspective.
 Finally, we discuss how common breeds compare and where the Cane Corso fits in.

 Looking at the top-ten list of highest bite forces of dog breeds is interesting.
 The Cane Corso, or Italian Mastiff, has the third-highest bite force.
 The following list shows eight representatives.

 - Kangal – 734 to 743 PSI; Considered to be in the Mastiff family

 - Cane Corso – 700 PSI

 - Wolf hybrid – About 400 to 560 PSI